Tales of Legendia: Audio

-Tales of Legendia is the first main series title in the Tales franchise to not feature music by Motoi Sakuraba, with composition duties instead going to Go Shiina.
+Tales of Legendia is the second main series title in the Tales franchise after Tales of the World: Summoner's Lineage which was composed by TAMA, to not feature music by Motoi Sakuraba, with composition duties instead going to Go Shiina.
 The game features the opening theme song "Tao" performed by J-pop group Do As Infinity, which is replaced with an original track, due to licensing issues, as well as the ending theme "My Tales" performed in English by Donna Burke and Gab Desmond.
 Incidental vocal songs include "A Firefly's Light" (蛍火, Hotarubi) performed in Japanese by Mayumi Sudou, "Hotarubi", performed in English by Donna Burke, "Let's Talk" (お話しましょう, Ohanashi Mashou) performed by the Suzukake Children's Choir, and both "The Legendary Sorcerer" (伝説の巫術士, Densetsu no Fujutsushi) and "The Birds Chirp, I Sing" (鳥は鳴き、僕は歌う, Toriba Naki, Boku wa Utau) both performed by Kanon.
 In addition, some of the game's instrumental themes were performed live by the New Japan Philharmonic Orchestra.

 An official soundtrack was released in Japan in August 2005 by Avex Trax, which includes two discs of select tracks from the game, and a third disc that includes a radio drama featuring members of the game's voice cast.
 Two follow-up drama albums called Tales of Legendia ~Voice of Character Quest~ (テイルズ オブ レジェンディア ～voice of character quest～1, Teiruzu Obu Rejendia Voice of Character Quest) were released one year later in August and September 2006 respectively, with the second volume containing an additional 41 tracks not present on the previous official soundtrack release.
 Music from the game has been featured in video game concerts such as the Eminence Symphony Orchestra's A Night in Fantasia 2007 in Sydney, Australia, and Press Start -Symphony of Games- 2009 at the Tokyo Metropolitan Art Space.